3ricsonn/PyDFCat/README.md

    pip uninstall pydfcat
    ```

-2. if you installed the optional dependencies
+2. If you installed the optional dependencies
    ```bash
    pip uninstall -r optional-requirements.txt
    ```